Here are 5 new cars on sale right now for under R3 000 per month over 72 months.

 As a minimum safety requirement, we have only included vehicles that feature a minimum of 2 airbags and ABS as standard, which conforms to the safety requirements for our #CarsAwards budget car category.
 The monthly repayment of R3 000 is calculated over 72 months with no deposit, no residual and the interest rate set at 10%.

-The new Suzuki S-Presso came to market just as South Africa went into lockdown in response to the COVID-19 pandemic but the S-Presso is currently the cheapest car on sale in South Africa with pricing starting at R134 900.
-More so, all S-Presso derivatives are priced below the R162 000 cut-off and make use of a 50 kW/90 Nm 1.0-litre petrol engine.
+The new Suzuki S-Presso came to market just as South Africa went into lockdown in response to the COVID-19 pandemic but the S-Presso is currently the cheapest car on sale in South Africa with pricing starting at R139 900.
+More so, most of the S-Presso derivatives are priced below the R162 000 cut-off and make use of a 50 kW/90 Nm 1.0-litre petrol engine.
 A 5-speed manual and 5-speed automated manual transmission is available to buyers.
-We currently have the S-Presso on test and will deliver a thorough review to you in the near future.

-Estimated monthly repayments are from R2 499 over 72 months for the S-Presso.
+Estimated monthly repayments are from R2 592 over 72 months.

 Mahindra updated its KUV100 NXT range in South Africa in 2018.
 The entry-level K2+ derivative, which costs R148 999, is powered by a 1.2-litre, 3-cylinder petrol engine with 61 kW and 115 Nm of torque and mated with a 5-speed manual transmission.
 With the new entry-level version, Mahindra is clearly targeting high-volume cars such as the Renault Kwid and Datsun Go but the Indian firm offers good safety specification, for which they deserve a round of applause.